ncsurobotics/SW8S-ROS/src/ibrahim_objectdetection/README.md

 ## Dependency and Weights Installation

-Make sure you are in the general directory before running the setup script
+Make sure you are in this directory before running the setup script

 ```bash
 bash setup.sh